 Camp Sweet Life has never turned away a child because of a family’s inability to pay.
 Camp Sweet Life relies on generous donors every year to keep the camp affordable.
 The actual cost of camp is almost $1,123 per camper.
 This subsidization is possible thanks to generous donations of time and money by supporting organizations and professionals.
 If you are interested in contributing to our campership fund, or if you want your child to attend camp but need some financial assistance, contact Rene’ Maes at 507-934-9352 or email@example.com

 Camp Sweet Life is open to all youth between the ages of 5-15.
 Ages 5-7 may participate in day camp (chose number of days you would like your child to attend), and ages 8-15 may participate in overnight camp.

-All forms will be reviewed by medical staff.
+All registrations will be reviewed by medical staff.
 Camp Sweet Life does not discriminate against age, sex, creed, religion or nationality.
 Once camp has reached full capacity, campers will be placed on a wait list and will be notified if later accepted.
-Campers that have forms completed and have been approved will be notified of their acceptance.
+Campers that have registrations completed and have been approved will be notified of their acceptance.

 A pediatric endocrinologist, nurse practitioners and nurses trained in diabetes care will be overseeing your child’s diabetes and blood sugars.
 All small groups will have counselors that have diabetes themselves or have firsthand experience with diabetes.
 All doses will be approved by camp staff before insulin is given.